Quesadilla Salvadoreña

-Quesadilla salvadoreña is a pan dulce, similar to a pound cake, made with rice flour and queso duro blanco and topped with sesame seeds, that is popular in El Salvador.
-Queso duro blanco is near impossible to obtain outside of El Salvador, so the substitute for it is usually either cotija, Parmesan or feta cheese.
+Quesadilla salvadoreña is a pan dulce, similar to a pound cake, made with rice flour and queso duro blando and topped with sesame seeds, that is popular in El Salvador and eastern Guatemala.
+Queso duro blando can be substituted with Parmesan cheese.
 It is commonly served with coffee as part of breakfast or as a snack.
 It is traditionally baked on Sunday mornings.

-As of 2021 the dish can increasingly be found in US cities such as San Antonio, New York, and Los Angeles that have large Salvadoran diaspora populations.
+By the 21st century the dish was increasingly found in US cities with large Salvadoran diaspora populations, such as San Antonio, New York, and Los Angeles.